 The Impulse Measurement Rig relies on a miniature impulse hammer, a precision measurement tool with a head weighing just a few grams.
 When the hammer taps an instrument’s bridge, the instrument body is set into vibration.
 A sensor in the hammer head records the force of the blow, while a microphone records the resulting sound radiation.
 This data is digitally processed to give the instrument’s frequency response – a record of how much sound is produced at each frequency for a given force at the bridge.
 For an in-depth discussion of this process, see “Measuring Violin Sound Radiation Using an Impulse Hammer”.

 - Accommodates violins and violas of any size

-- 3-axis positioning stage allows quick, precise alignment of hammer with corner of bridge
+- 3-axis positioning stage allows precise alignment of hammer and bridge

 - Instruments can be rotated 360 degrees with respect to microphone

 - Distance between microphone and instrument can be readily changed

 - Mounts on standard photo tripod legs (not included)